 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The Hammer of Thor

-It is part of the Magnus Chase and the Gods of Asgard #2 series and is a mythic fantasy, urban fantasy is a hardcover edition that was published by Disney-Hyperion on October 4, 2016 and has 471 pages.
+It is part of the Magnus Chase and the Gods of Asgard #2 series and is a mythic fantasy, urban fantasy that was published by Disney-Hyperion on October 4, 2016 and has 471 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Ship of the Dead

 Second in the Magnus Chase and the Gods of Asgard mythic urban fantasy series and revolving around Magnus and his friends in Boston.

 In 2017, The Hammer of Thor won the Stonewall Book Award for Children’s Literature and was nominated for the Goodreads Choice Award for Middle Grade & Children’s.

 I always enjoy anything fantasy, and when Riordan combines this with all of Magnus’ snark, well, I’m in heaven, lol.